Version Control (Git)

 Git Basics

-: get help for some git<command>
+- git help <command>: get help for some git- <command>

-: add files to staging areagit commit
+- git add <filename>: add files to staging area

-: shows a flatten log of history, but sometimes confusinggit log --all --graph --decorate
+- git log: shows a flatten log of history, but sometimes confusing

-: shows differences in a file between the specified snapshot and the current staging area
+- git diff <revision> <filename>: shows differences in a file between the specified snapshot and the current staging area

 Write Good Commit Messages

-- If the change is very simple and self-evident, just use
+- If the change is very simple and self-evident, just use commit -mwith an one-line explanation.

-with an one-line explanation. - If the change is relatively significant, use a text editor to write the message following these rules:
+- If the change is relatively significant, use a text editor to write the message following these rules:- Separate subject from body with a blank line

 - Limit the subject line to about 50 characters (Be concise!)